mxklabs/mxklabs-pi/README.md

 * If your screen is upside down (depends on the case) you can add the line `rotate_lcd=2` to the top of `/boot/config.txt`.
+* To auto-start the application on startup add the following line to the bottom of ~/.config/lxsession/LXDE-pi/autostart
+ @/usr/bin/python3 /home/pi/mxklabs-pi/main.py